Hotspot Watch 11 December 2020

 Definitions: “Extremely” and “severely” dry soils are based on a combination of the current soil moisture status and the difference from normal soil moisture (see soil moisture maps)

 Hotspot: A hotspot is declared if soils are "severely drier than normal" which occurs when Soil Moisture Deficit (SMD) is less than -110 mm AND the Soil Moisture Anomaly is less than -20 mm.

 Pictured above: Soil Moisture Anomaly Maps, relative to this time of year.
 The maps show soil moisture anomaly for the past two weeks.

-As of 8 December, the New Zealand Drought Index (NZDI) map below shows that dry to very dry conditions are now located across coastal Wairarapa, with dry conditions also in place in parts of Northland, Auckland and the Coromandel.
-Please note: some hotspots in the text above may not correspond with the NZDI map, mainly because the NZDI uses additional dryness indices including one which integrates the rainfall deficit over the past 60 days.
-Changes are therefore slower to appear in the NZDI compared to the instantaneous status maps of soil moisture anomaly maps that are instantaneously updated.
+As of 9 December, the New Zealand Drought Index (NZDI) map below shows that drier than normal soils are located in upper Northland and parts of coastal Canterbury and Otago, but meteorological drought is not currently found in New Zealand.
+Please note: some hotspots in the text above may not correspond with the NZDI map.
+This difference exists because the NZDI uses additional dryness indices, including one which integrates the rainfall deficit over the past 60 days.
+Changes are therefore slower to appear in the NZDI compared to soil moisture anomaly maps that are instantaneously updated.